-Bus Tracker Shelter Displays
+Bus Tracker Displays

-Project update, September 2012
+Project update, Fall 2014

 For a complete list of shelter locations, you can also view or download a complete list of stops in this program via the City of Chicago Data Portal or directly download a list in Excel format.

 Each sign is equipped with a push button and speaker to announce the estimated arrival times for our riders with visual impairments.
 The push button is located inside the shelter, typically on the left front pole when facing the street, at a height of 42 inches above the ground.
 Push the button once and a speaker inside the shelter will announce upcoming arrivals.